 Ensure adequate intake of vitamins A, C, E, and minerals like zinc and selenium.

-Stay in the sun for 15-20 minutes a day during the midday to boost vitamin D level.
+Stay in the sun for 15-20 minutes a day during midday to boost vitamin D levels.

 Maintain a healthy gut flora with fibers and probiotics.

 Get enough rest and sleep.